-I created Tucson Periwinkle which is in the architectural style of Transformed Sonoran, situated in the Presidio District of Historic downtown Tucson.
-In the Tucson Valley between the Santa Catalina and Rincon mountain ranges, this wall art, Tucson Periwinkle is an actual doorway to a private residence in the heart of Tucson.
-Painting the cactus was fun and using the color PINK for the door was even more fun!
-This area first settled in 1775 as a walled presidio.
-Visiting these artisans shops, I witnessed many landscape canvas prints, along with paper and metal prints of the history of the southwest.
-If you visit here don’t miss out eating at La Cocina
+I created Tucson Periwinkle, which is in the architectural style of Transformed Sonoran.
+Situated in the Presidio District of Historic downtown Tucson In the Tucson Valley between the Santa Catalina and Rincon mountain ranges, Tucson Periwinkle’s wall art is an actual doorway to a private residence in the heart of Tucson.
+Painting the cactus was fun, and using the color PINK for the door was even more fun!
+This area was first settled in 1775 as a walled presidio.
+Visiting these artisans’ shops, I witnessed many landscape canvas prints, paper, and metal prints of the history of the southwest.
+If you visit here, don’t miss out on eating at La Cocina

 Vivid and Dimensional Color